-- 24. Under Section 40 of the SFO, SEOCH has the power to make rules as are necessary and desirable for the proper regulation and efficient operation of its clearing or settlement facilities, and for the proper regulation of SEOCH Participants.
-However, no rule or amendment of any rule can be made unless the SFC has given its approval in writing under Section 41 of the SFO. - 25.
-SEOCH Participants are required to comply with the SEOCH Rules, SEOCH Procedures, the participantship agreements and letters of approval of their SEOCH participantship and other requirements of SEOCH, such as those found in circulars issued from time to time by SEOCH.
-The Hong Kong legal framework provides a high degree of legal certainty for each material aspect of SEOCH's activities that supports and allows SEOCH to conduct all material aspects of its activities.
-These include novation, netting, settlement finality, default procedures, collateral and RF arrangements, and enforceability of the relevant documents with regard to SEOCH Participants. - 26.
-In addition to the rules and contractual arrangements referred to above, the legal basis/framework supporting the material aspects of SEOCH's activities also includes the following: - (a) the Bankruptcy Ordinance (Cap.
-155 of the Laws of Hong Kong); - (b) the Companies Ordinance10; - (c) the SFO; and
+- 27 Under Section 40 of the SFO, SEOCH has the power to make rules as are necessary and desirable for the proper regulation and efficient operation of its clearing or settlement facilities, and for the proper regulation of SEOCH Participants.
+However, no rule or amendment of any rule will have effect unless the SFC has given its approval in writing under Section 41 of the SFO. - SEOCH Participants are required to comply with the SEOCH Rules, SEOCH Procedures, the participantship agreements and letters of approval of their SEOCH participantship and other requirements of SEOCH, such as those found in circulars issued from time to time by SEOCH.
+The Hong Kong legal framework provides a high degree of legal certainty for each material aspect of SEOCH's activities that supports and allows SEOCH to conduct all material aspects of its activities. - 29 In addition to the rules and contractual arrangements referred to above, the legal basis/framework supporting the material aspects of SEOCH's activities also includes the following: - (a) the Bankruptcy Ordinance (Cap.
+155 of the Laws of Hong Kong); - (b) the Companies Ordinance; - (c) the SFO; and